JeremieLitzler/vueschool-course/course-pinia-the-enjoyable-vue-store.md

 ## Conclusion

-What did I learn that is better in Pinia:
+What did I learn that is better in Pinia?

-- mutations are implicit, which make is easier to use.
+- Mutations are implicit, which make is easier to use.
-- it is built via Composition API in mind
+- It is built via Composition API in mind
-- it is easy to extend
+- It is easy to extend
-- it is easy to manage undo and redo thanks state subscription.
+- It is easy to manage undo and redo thanks state subscription.

 Thanks to the VueSchool team for the course and the geate examples.